 The licensed spectrum is both tradable and assignable.
-It is therefore possible to trade or assign licensed spectrum between companies, according to the rights granted in the licence, as long as ANACOM has not prohibited such transfer.
+It is therefore possible to trade or assign licensed spectrum between companies, according to the rights granted in the licence, as long as ANACOM has not prohibited such transfer in respect of specific rights.